profe-yotta/Custom-limits-ticks-and-grids-in-Matplotlib-3D/README.md

 # Custom limits ticks and grids in Matplotlib-3D
-Since there's no available minor ticks and grids available online, I decided to create one.
+Since there's no minor ticks and grids available online, I decided to create one.

 ## Where to Find
 - Go to the Pythons folder in this repository